GFUC1/game/README.md

 ## Project Story / Background

 This project started as an experiment and quickly turned into a learning-heavy experience.
-Gil originally wanted to try **3D development** using an engine he had previously only used for **2D projects**.
-While he quickly realized that working in 3D was far more complex than expected (and mildly regrettable at times), it became a valuable learning experience.
+Gil wanted to try **3D development** using an engine he had previously only used for **2D projects**.
+While he quickly realized that working in 3D was far more complex than expected (and mildly regrettable at times with the addition of it being multiplayer based), it became a valuable learning experience for future projects.

 The project also marked **our first time developing a multiplayer game**, which introduced additional challenges such as player synchronization, networking logic, and state handling.
 Although multiplayer was complicated to implement, the process helped us better understand how real-time multiplayer systems function, especially in a 3D environment.